tnichols217/notes/BritLit/Final Prep.md

 ## Instructions

-Answers considered high quality (and therefore are more likely to receive high marks on this exam) will show a an intentional depth of thought about the texts, yourself, and the world around you b. a desire to think critically and generously about the texts you encountered this year ca personal investment in relating to these texts in a meaningful way d. a commitment to truly show how you have engaged in learning and growing this semester
+Answers considered high quality (and therefore are more likely to receive high marks on this exam) will show:
+1. An intentional depth of thought about the texts, yourself, and the world around you b. a desire to think critically and generously about the texts you encountered this year ca personal investment in relating to these texts in a meaningful way d. a commitment to truly show how you have engaged in learning and growing this semester

 ### Part 1 (70 points) Directions: